francescogerardomarra/its/modulo27/31_web_services_introduction.md

 ### Characteristics of RPC
 - **Function Invocation**: Clients invoke remote functions by specifying the method name and parameters.
 - **Tight Coupling**: Typically requires clients and servers to agree on the method signatures and serialization format.
-- **Serialization Requirement**: Data exchanged during RPC calls must be serialized into a format understood by both ends (e.g., JSON, XML, Protobuf).
+- **Serialization Requirement**: Data exchanged during RPC calls must be serialized into a format understood by both ends (e.g. JSON, XML, Protobuf).

 ### RPC-Based Web Services
 Examples of RPC-based web services include: